cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-05-27-prompting-is-all-we-need.md

 ## Prompting for Creativity

-The successful prompter knows how to apply the new stuff just learned to do something that cannot be done by prompting.
+The successful prompt engineer knows how to apply the new stuff just learned to do something that cannot be done by prompting.

 Here are 5 examples: